 By Sheila from Ontario, Canada

 You must have a lot of iron in your water.
 How about using Iron Out?
 This is only for whites though.

 We have well water.
 We do run a water softener.
 I wash everything in cold water to reduce the stain on the clothes.
-I never buy expensive clothes, because they never last or look new for long.
-At least we save on the water bill, right?

 You definitely have a lot of iron in your water!
 If you use a cup of distilled vinegar in the final rinse cycle it will break down the iron (and other minerals at that) and soften your clothes too. :-)